GeertenRijsdijk/Theorie/README.md

 ## Aan de slag

 ### Requirements
 This code is written in python 3.7+.
 The requirements.txt file contains all packages needed to run the code.
-These can be installed using pip with these commands:
+These can be installed using pip with the following commands:

     pip install -r requirements.txt

-Or with using conda:
+Or using conda:

     conda install --file requirements.txt